 Users had fewer complaints when the feature-rich iOS 13.4 was released on March 24.
 It served up improvements to the Mail app, including toolbar upgrades and reciprocal encryption, so that if you reply to an encrypted email, your reply will also be encrypted. iCloud Folder Sharing re-emerged in this version, facilitating easier document sharing.
 Memoji stickers with nine new choices made their debut, as did universal purchase support for the App Store.
-This lets you purchase an app to work on an iPhone, iPad, iPod touch, Mac, and Apple TV all together, if supported in the app.
+This lets you purchase an app to work on an iPhone, iPad, iPod touch, Mac, and Apple TV in unison, if supported in the app.
 Also, recently played arcade games now appear in the Arcade tab so you can continue to play on each platform.
 On the iPad side, iPadOS 13.4 included trackpad support so that the latest iPad Pro can be used more like a laptop.

 The iOS 13.4.1 update landed on April 7 with oodles of bug fixes, the most prominent of which fixed an issue with FaceTime calls that didn’t work on earlier versions of iOS and MacOS.

-The new update also fixes another issue by giving the newest iPhone models in the iPhone 11 series the ability to disable Ultra Wideband via a new toggle switch.
+The update also fixes another issue by giving the newest iPhone models in the iPhone 11 series the ability to disable Ultra Wideband via a new toggle switch.
 This overcomes the problem of tracking your location when the device’s location services were toggled off, which Apple blamed on its Ultra Wideband chip.
 If you own an iPhone 11, look for this toggle at Settings > Privacy > Location Services > System Services and switch off Networking & Wireless.
-Interestingly, this same control is also available in previous generations of the iPhone, going back to the 6s, even though it does not have the UWB chip.
+This control is also available in previous generations of the iPhone, going back to the 6s, even though it does not have the UWB chip.

 No update is perfect, although this particular one is less glitchy than most of the previous ones.
-Still, some people are reporting problems with downloading and installing the new update, especially in the new iPhone 11, which can most often be solved by a hard reset.
+Still, some people reported problems with downloading and installing the update, especially in the new iPhone 11, which can most often be solved by a hard reset.
 Press and release the Volume Up button, and press and release the Volume Down, then continue pressing the Power button until your phone restarts.
 Or switch your phone off and then on, download iOS 13.3.1, and try to install it again.

 One way to mitigate those issues is to actually prepare for the download, which is a fairly hefty 200MB for a dot update from 13.3, and even larger for those who skipped previous updates.
 Make sure you have enough free space on your iPhone to install the update, and as always, be sure to back up your data before getting started.

 This update gives parents even more control over their kids’ online interactions within the Screen Time feature, with even more limits on who kids can call, FaceTime chat, or send messages to.
-The update also provides new layouts in Apple News+ stories, creates a new trimmed video clip instead of saving over the original, and facilitates FIDO2-compliant (the Fast Identity Online open standard for passwordless authentication) NFC, Bluetooth, and Lightning security keys with your iOS device.
-Gmail, Dropbox, Twitter, Outlook, and Facebook all support security keys, so this is quite useful for owners who prefer a physical security key.
-Oh, and if you’re not wild about memoji stickers, you can now make them vanish from the emoji keyboard.
+The update also provides new layouts in Apple News+ stories, creates a new trimmed video clip instead of saving over the original, and facilitates FIDO2-compliant (the Fast Identity Online open standard for passwordless authentication), NFC, Bluetooth, and Lightning security keys with your iOS device.
+Gmail, Dropbox, Twitter, Outlook, and Facebook all support security keys, so this is useful for owners who prefer a physical security key.
+Oh, and if you’re not wild about memoji stickers, you can make them vanish from the emoji keyboard.

-Alongside new features, iOS 13.3 addresses many nasty bugs found in earlier versions.
-If you were having issues with the Mail app on your phone, it’s likely this newest iOS version will fix issues that prevented you from downloading new messages or deleting messages in Gmail accounts, and also resolve issues that caused errant characters to show up in messages or duplication of sent messages in Exchange accounts.
+Alongside new features, iOS 13.3 addressed many nasty bugs found in earlier versions.
+If you were having issues with the Mail app on your phone, it’s likely this iOS version will fix issues that prevented you from downloading new messages or deleting messages in Gmail accounts, and also resolve issues that caused errant characters to show up in messages or duplication of sent messages in Exchange accounts.
 Both iOS 13.3 and iPadOS 13.3 include a dozen security updates in addition to other features and fixes.